hantsy/spring-reactive-sample/docs/data-neo4j-client.md

 # Customizing queries with Spring Data Neo4j

 In [the former post](./data-neo4j.md), we've created a simple project and used the declaration approach to create a `Repository` to access the Neo4j server.
-Similar to other Spring Data modules, Spring Data Neo4j provides a `ReactiveNeo4jOperations` for reactive applications to interact with Neo4j servers by a programmatic approach, and additionally, Spring Data Neo4j provides a low-level API abstraction to execute the [Cyper Query Language](https://neo4j.com/developer/cypher/) through the `ReactiveNeo4jClient` bean.
+Similar to other Spring Data modules, Spring Data Neo4j provides a `ReactiveNeo4jOperations` for reactive applications to interact with Neo4j servers by a programmatic approach, and additionally, Spring Data Neo4j provides a low-level API abstraction to execute the [Cypher Query Language](https://neo4j.com/developer/cypher/) through the `ReactiveNeo4jClient` bean.

 ## Conventional derived query methods